Quantum Transitions of Nematic Phases in a Spin-$1$ Bilinear-Biquadratic Model and Their Implications for FeSe: Discussions and Conclusions

-We now discuss the implications of our results for FeSe.
-Our work leads to two scenarios based on the presented phase diagram in Fig.~\ref{pd}(a).
-For clarity, we show a schematic phase diagram of the nematic phases in the inset of Fig.~\ref{sigma}(c).
-Pressuring FeSe amounts to taking a cut in this phase diagram: we propose two such cuts as candidates for the parameter tuning, which are also illustrated in the inset of Fig.~\ref{sigma}(c).
-The resulting phase diagram is illustrated in the main panel of Fig.~\ref{sigma}(c), with the system undergoing either a direct transition between $(\pi,0)$ AFQ and CAFM, or a transition between them through an intermediate $(\pi/2,\pi)$ AFM$^*$ regime with coexistence of magnetic and quadrupolar orders.
-This phase diagram is strikingly similar to that inferred from the recent experiments.
-While the presence of AFM order at pressures on the order of $2$ GPa had been indicated before,~\cite{Bendele2012} recent NMR measurements~\cite{Yuweiqiang2016} have provided strong evidence that the order breaks the $C_4$ symmetry and has a $(\pi,0)$ wave vector.
-The X-ray scattering experiments \cite{Bohmer2016} have also provided evidence that a $C_4$ symmetry breaking accompanies the magnetic ordering.
-There are indications in the existing experiments for two stages of phase transitions under pressure \cite{Miyoshi2014, Kaluarachchi2016,Bendele2012,Sun2015}, with the onset of AFM order around $p_1 \approx 0.8$ GPa and a change of the magnetic structure around $p_2 \approx 1.2$ GPa \cite{Bendele2012}.
-Further NMR and neutron-scattering mesurements in the intermediate pressure range, $0.8$ GPa $\lesssim P \lesssim $ $1.7$ GPa are especially called for to clarify this issue and ascertain which of the two proposed sequences applies.
+Thus, pressurizing FeSe may amount to taking a horizontal cut in this phase diagram: we propose two such cuts as candidates for the parameter tuning, which are also illustrated in the inset of Fig.~\ref{ptpd}.
+The resulting phase diagram is illustrated in the main panel of Fig.~\ref{ptpd}, with the system undergoing either a direct transition between the $(\pi,0)$ AFQ and CAFM states, or a transition between them through an intermediate $(\pi/2,\pi)$ AFM$^*$ regime with coexistence of magnetic and quadrupolar orders.
+This phase diagram is qualitatively similar to that inferred from recent experiments.
+While the presence of AFM order at pressures of the order of $2$~GPa had been indicated before,~\cite{Bendele2012} recent NMR measurements~\cite{Yuweiqiang2016} have provided strong evidence that the order achieved by increasing pressure breaks the $C_4$ symmetry and has a $(\pi,0)$ wave vector.
+The X-ray scattering experiments~\cite{Bohmer2016} have also provided evidence that a $C_4$ symmetry-breaking accompanies the magnetic ordering.
+There are indications in the existing experiments for two stages of phase transitions under pressure,~\cite{Miyoshi2014, Kaluarachchi2016,Bendele2012,Sun2015} with the onset of AFM order around $p_1 \approx 0.8$ GPa and a change of the magnetic structure around $p_2 \approx 1.2$ GPa.~\cite{Bendele2012} Additional NMR and neutron scattering measurements in the intermediate pressure range $0.8$ GPa $\lesssim P \lesssim $ $1.7$ GPa are especially needed to clarify this issue and ascertain which of the two proposed sequences applies.
+We reiterate that the set of model parameters we choose is for the purpose of illustrating the phase transitions in Fig.~\ref{ptpd}.
+The nematic phases and the transitions actually span over a large parameter regime in the overall phase diagram, which underscores the fact that the proposed physical picture is robust instead of fine-tuned.